-Prepare for the trip
+Prepare for your mountain trip

-Many road passes close for winter.
+- many road passes close for winter.
 There are no fixed dates as snow fall determines how long the roads are inaccessible.
 It's not uncommon for the higher passes to be closed until June.
 Alternatives to closed passes are car trains, a detour, or travel by train.

 You can use Google Maps to find routes and traveling times.
 Keep in mind that the indicated time is without breaks, and traveling on other roads than the motorways may take more time than estimated.

-It is important to utilize the hauling capacity of the engine when ascending.
+- it is important to utilize the hauling capacity of the engine.
 This means that you do not change gears as quickly as on flat roads, in order to keep a high engine speed (3000 - 4000 revolutions/min);

-You should also use a low gear and a high engine speed when descending.
+- you should also use a low gear and a high engine speed when descending.
 You can often use the same gear that was useful during the ascent.
 The deceleration will (partly) be done by the engine this way.
 It saves the brakes, that can get too warm if you use them continuously;

 You need to pull over if your car indicates that the engine or brakes are too hot.
 An unpleasant smell may be an indication as well.
 If this happens you have probably used an incorrect gear.
 You may turn on the heating to withdraw energy from the engine.
 Turning off the air conditioning might help when ascending as all energy remains available for the engine now.